Al-Qubayba, Hebron: British Mandate

 Al-Qubayba was in the territory allotted to the Arab state under the 1947 UN Partition Plan.

+Lachish excavations and land dispute

+The The British expedition directed by James Leslie Starkey began work at Tell ed-Duweir in 1932.
+The expedition constructed an excavation camp near the mound and employed one hundred villagers,from families that cooperated with the expedition.
+Palestinian Rural History Project oral histories from former residents describe the excavations as an important source of employment and medical care.

+Negotiations to acquire the tel's summit began in 1933, but several owners made the sale conditional upon employment for members and expensive compensation.
+After negotiations broke down in April 1934, the Mandatory government expropriated Tell ed-Duweir.
+Ddisagreements over ownership delayed the final valuation and payment until 1943.

+In May 1937, Ṣāliḥ al-Ḥājj Ḥamad Abū ʿAwwād petitioned the Department of Antiquities, complaining that Starkey had used his land without paying.
+Abū ʿAwwād stated that his livelihood depended upon the land and described himself as unable to obtain redress.
+The Director of Antiquities instructed him to address further correspondence to Starkey or to the district officer in Hebron.
+Historians Roy Marom and Yosef Garfinkel connected these grievances to J. L. Starkey’s assassination in January 1938.

 Israel

 The village was first attacked during Operation Barak.
 Though defended by Egyptian forces, al-Qubayba was taken by Israeli forces in the final stages of Operation Yoav on 28 October 1948.
 The population had fled and the village was destroyed.

 The area was subsequently incorporated into the State of Israel and in 1955 the moshav of Lakhish was established to the southwest of the village site on what had been village lands.

 Of the village mosque, an elementary school, and more than 141 houses that made up al-Qubayba, Walid Khalidi notes that all that remains to mark the site in contemporary times are cacti and a handful of olive trees.